swiftlang/swift-evolution/proposals/nnnn-restrict-cross-module-struct-initializers.md

 ### Distinguish between "structs with a fixed set of stored properties" and "structs that may get new stored properties later"

 This actually *is* a distinction we want to make for code in frameworks with binary compatibility constraints, where the ability to add new members to a struct forces client code to use extra indirection.
-However, this should be an advanced feature in the language, and limiting its use to binary frameworks is a good way to keep it out of the way for most developers.
-A library author can get nearly the same effect simply by defining a public memberwise initializer, something that's common to do anyway.
+(We've been spelling this `@_fixed_layout`, though that's just a placeholder.)
+However, enforcing invariants may still be relevant for such a "fixed-layout" struct, and a library author can get nearly the same effect simply by defining a public memberwise initializer, something that's common to do anyway.
+(If performance is a concern, the initializer can also be marked inlinable.)
+We don't think there should ever be a reason to annotate a struct as "fixed-layout" in a source package, and we wouldn't want this to become one.

+### Allow stored-property-wise initialization just for C structs

+C structs are similar to the "fixed-layout" structs described above in that their layout is known at compile time, and since that's just a property of C there's no annotation cost.
+However, allowing this would create an unnecessary distinction between C structs and Swift structs.

+Additionally, there have been requests in the past for a C-side annotation to restrict access to the implicit no-argument and memberwise initializers provided by the Swift compiler.
+This has been motivated by C structs that do effectively have invariants; just as C++ allows a library author to restrict how a struct may be initialized, so could Swift.
+This is just a possible future change (and probably unlikely to happen in Swift 5), but it works better with this proposal than without it.